supercamel/voai/README.md

-# A Simple OpenAI Api Client
+# A Fabulous OpenAI Api Client

 Written in Vala using libsoup.
 Used to connect to various AI back ends.